lukaspfisterch/kl-execution-theory/whitepaper/abstract.md

 Modern computational, financial and biological systems operate under
 increasing complexity and opacity.
 They rely on execution models that
-are often ad-hoc, non-deterministic and difficult to audit.
+are often ad-hoc, nondeterministic and difficult to audit.
 This makes reproducibility, governance and policy alignment
 hard to guarantee in practice.